-At the very least, sugar adds sweetness and flavor to our baked goods.
-While granulated sugar will make things sweet, the molasses in brown sugars adds more depth of flavor along with sweetness.
+First, sugar adds sweetness and flavor to our baked goods.
+And, while granulated sugar will make things sweet, the molasses in brown sugars also adds depth of flavor along with sweetness.

 2. Texture - sugar add texture

 Did you know that sugar is a wet not dry ingredients in baking?
-That’s because as soon as it is heated it melts.
-The sugar molecules when combined with the water molecules, create a strong bond that affects the texture in baked goods.
-It keeps the baked goods soft, moist and tender.
+That's because as soon as it is heated it melts.
+In fact, the sugar molecules, when combined with the water molecules, create a strong bond that affects the texture in baked goods.
+As a result, it keeps the baked goods soft, moist and tender.